naokazuterada/MarkdownTOC/README.md

 As you can read from the sample above:

-1. Headings above the `MarkdownTOC` tag placement are ignored, only the rest of the document is considered in scope
+1. Headings above the `MarkdownTOC` tag section are ignored, only the rest of the document is considered _in scope_
-2. TOC tags can overwrite default attributes using local settings (see: [Configuration](#configuration))
+1. TOC tags can overwrite default attributes using local settings and influence the rendering of the TOC.
+See: [Configuration](#configuration) on how to set your own defaults for the plugin
+1. Headings can be automatically linked (see: [auto link](#auto-link))
-3. Heading can have anchors automatically linked (see: [auto anchor](#auto-anchor))
+1. Headings can have anchors automatically linked (see: [auto link](#auto-link))

 ### Automatic refresh of TOC when Markdown document is saved